dthanos/spy-management-api/README.md

 ## Description ##

-### This is a weather forecast API built using the Laravel Framework.
+### This is a simple RESTful API built using Laravel.
+Its purpose is to manage a system of famous spies.
-#### The purpose of this API is to fetch temperature and precipitation weather data on a daily and hourly step.
-It has a job that is set to be running daily at 09:00.
-It currently contains 2 weather APIs by default ([METEO](https://open-meteo.com/) & [WEATHER API](https://www.weatherapi.com/)), but it is modular and can be used to support more APIs as well as any desirable locations.

 ###